cristiol/Bug-reports/README.md

 **Severity:** Low

 **Steps to reproduce:**

 1.Open https://academybugs.com.

 2.Click the Find Bugs link on the navigation bar.

 3.Open a product.

-4.Scroll down to the bottom of the right side menu 5.Click "Sign In" without filling the form to open the Sign In page
+4.Scroll down to the bottom of the right side menu.

+5.Click "Sign In" without filling the form to open the Sign In page.

 **Expected result:** The title of the password field is aligned the same as the field above.